History of cosmetics: Antiquity

-Cultures to use cosmetics include the ancient Greeks and the Romans.
-In the Roman Empire, the use of cosmetics was common amongst prostitutes and rich women.
-Such adornment was sometimes lamented by certain Roman writers, who thought it to be against the castitas required of women by what they considered traditional Roman values; and later by Christian writers who expressed similar sentiments in a slightly different context.
+Cosmetics were used by ancient Greeks and the Romans.
+During the Roman Empire, the use of cosmetics was common amongst prostitutes and rich women.
+Such adornment was sometimes lamented by certain Roman writers, who thought it to be against the castitas required of women by what they considered traditional Roman values.
 Pliny the Elder mentioned cosmetics in his Naturalis Historia, and Ovid wrote a book on the topic.
+Later Christian writers expressed similar sentiments.